How Much Do Commercial Real Estate Agents Make & How Is It Earned?

 Given the size of the transactions and the amount of planning each deal requires, commercial real estate agents have fewer transactions than residential real estate agents.
 That means you’ll need to spend more time on a smaller number of large deals that can pay off significantly more than numerous small deals.
 The small number of deals means you need to be selective about what you decide to undertake.
 Vet your clients as much as possible before signing any paperwork and address their expectations for the deal early on to ensure everyone’s on the same page.

 Continuing Education is likely required to maintain your real estate license.
 On top of Continuing Education, commercial real estate agents should also become Certified Commercial Investment Members (CCIM).
-According to NAR, a CCIM is a recognized expert in the commercial and investment real estate industry.
+According to the National Association of REALTORS®, a CCIM is a recognized expert in the commercial and investment real estate industry.
 The designation process ensures that CCIMs are proficient not only in the theory of commercial real estate but also in its practice.
 Having such a distinction can further boost your reputation as you expand your knowledge base, which can lead to an increase in your commercial real estate salary.